ssd-tutorials/bar-chart-jquery-css/README.md

-# bar-chart-jquery-css
+# Horizontal Bar Chart with jQuery and CSS
-Exercise files for the course Horizontal Bar Chart with jQuery and CSS
+Exercise files for the course **Horizontal Bar Chart with jQuery and CSS**